Cumulocity-IoT/cumulocity-app-builder/README.md

 ## What's new ?
 * **Deploy with Blueprint Forge:** Users can now clone Application Builder apps and deploy it to Blueprint Forge apps.
   ![image](https://github.com/user-attachments/assets/a18fad95-93ce-4578-a10a-abedcf9decf9)
 * **Widget Catalog:** The Widget catalog has been removed.
-You manage your widgets/plugins from Administration -> Ecosystem -> Extensions.
+User can manage widgets/plugins from Administration -> Ecosystem -> Extensions.

 ## 2.1.0